This year, history will be made as the Blues take on the Maroons in the State of Origin. Fans where will you be watching this epic clash from?

 We’ve got a couple of ideas.

 But first you should know when the games are happening.
-While Game One has come and gone, Game Two is on 22 June 2016 at Suncorp Stadium and the third and final game is on 13 July at ANZ Stadium.
+Game One is on 31 May 2017 at Suncorp Stadium, Game Two is on 21 June 2017 at ANZ Stadium and the third and final game is on 12 July at Suncorp Stadium.

 Goddit?
 Good.
 Now onto where you can watch the games.

 For those who like to pre-plan, it’s likely you’ve already figured out which mates’ house you’ll be crashing that evening, which of your many items of footy memorabilia you’ll be sporting, and what footy food will be on the menu.
 Namely beer, am I right?